-Exploration is essential to prove the existence extent of mineral and resources.
+Exploration is essential to prove the existence and extent of mineral resources.
 Prior to development it is necessary to ensure that a resource is economically viable and to determine how it can be worked.
-Although a temporary activity, safeguards may still needed minimise be to the environmental impact.
+Although a temporary activity, safeguards may still minimise be needed to the environmental impact.

-The carrying out of certain small-scale and temporary exploratory operations undertaken for the purpose of exploiting minerals is permitted development by virtue of Part 15 Schedule 1 of the Permitted Development General (Scotland) Order 1992 (as amended).
-However, where planning permission is necessary, the Council will seek to apply the normal environmental safeguards that would be applied to other forms of mineral development and without prejudice to the consideration of further proposals for mineral development on the site.
+The carrying out of certain small-scale and temporary exploratory operations undertaken for the purpose of exploiting minerals is permitted development by virtue of Part 15 Schedule 1 of the General Permitted Development (Scotland) Order 1992 (as amended).
+However, where planning permission is necessary, the Council will seek to apply the normal environmental safeguards that would be applied to other forms of mineral development and prejudice to the consideration of further proposals for mineral development on the site.